-Local Educational Agencies (LEA) include school districts, county offices of education, charter schools, California Schools for the Deaf, and California Schools for the Blind (Welfare & Institutions Code Section 5961.3(g)(2).
+Local Educational Agencies (LEAs) include school districts, county offices of education, charter schools, California Schools for the Deaf, and California School for the Blind (Welfare & Institutions Code Section 5961.3(g)(2)).

-6. Can an MCP use varying performance outcome metrics for similar interventions if the implementation approaches differ (e.g., establishing a BH wellness center vs. expanding a BH wellness center)?
+6. Can an MCP use varying performance outcome metrics for similar interventions if the implementation approaches differ (e.g., establishing a Behavioral Health (BH) wellness center vs. expanding a BH wellness center)?

-Yes, the MCP may use different performance outcome metrics to evaluate the TI's impact if TI implementation approaches are different across LEAs.
+Yes, the MCP may use different performance outcome metrics to evaluate the Targeted Intervention's (TI's) impact if TI implementation approaches are different across LEAs.
 The MCP will need to clearly identify in the Project Plan why the metrics differ.
+For additional performance outcome metric guidance, please reference the SBHIP Overview and Requirements Document.

-7. Can MCPs that are collaborating on Targeted Interventions submit shared answers in SBHIP deliverables (e.g., the Needs Assessment, Project Plan(s), Bi-Quarterly Reports)?
+7. Can MCPs that are collaborating on TI submit shared answers in SBHIP deliverables (e.g., the Needs Assessment, Project Plan(s), Bi-Quarterly Reports)?

-Yes, collaborating MCPs may submit shared answers in SBHIP deliverables (e.g., the Needs Assessment, Project Plan, and Bi-Quarterly Report) as long as the MCPs individually submit the deliverables to SBHIP@dhcs.ca.gov.
+Yes, collaborating MCPs may submit shared answers in SBHIP deliverables (e.g., the

+Needs Assessment, Project Plan, and Bi-Quarterly Report) as long as the MCPs individually submit PDF copies of the deliverables to SBHIP@dhcs.ca.gov.
+In certain cases, it may be appropriate to also submit supporting documentation in Microsoft Excel format.